 How is angular cheilitis diagnosed?

 Your doctor or dermatologist can diagnose angular cheilitis by examining the area, asking about your symptoms and reviewing your medical history.
-If they suspect an infection, they may swab your mouth and send the sample to a lab for testing.
+If they suspect an bacterial infection or a fungal infection, they may swab your mouth and send the sample to a lab for testing.
 If they think an illness or a nutritional deficiency might be the cause, they may also have your blood tested.

 How can you treat it?

 “You should also seek medical attention if your angular cheilitis is especially painful or starts to spread to the lips,” Dr. Cantu said.
-“Since this problem can resemble other conditions, you should have it checked if it is not improving.”
+“Since this problem can resemble other conditions like atopic dermatitis, you should have it checked if it is not improving.”

 It’s crucial to treat angular cheilitis since it can last for years.
 Untreated, it can cause scarring or discoloration of the skin at the corner of the lips.
 It can also cause the tissue around the lips to shrink, which can change your appearance.